MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/file/file-uploadintostream-string-string-string-text-instream-method.md

 &emsp;Type: [Boolean](../boolean/boolean-data-type.md)
 **true** if the operation was successful; otherwise **false**.
 If you omit this optional return value and the operation does not execute successfully, a runtime error will occur.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

-> [!IMPORTANT]
-> This method is deprecated from runtime 7.0.
-Use [File.UploadIntoStream Method](file-uploadintostream-string-instream-method.md) instead.

 ## See Also
 [File Data Type](file-data-type.md)